 These efforts focus primarily on ESG themes, initially targeting companies who are not disclosing in line with global initiatives.
 Currently, the central sustainability team at Eastspring primarily engages on the theme of climate change and decarbonisation, and how portfolio companies can take relevant action.
 Other thematic engagements include palm oil, and violations of the UNGC.

-In planning for engagement, Eastspring seeks to directly communicate with target companies using the process summarised in the diagram below.
-The written letter and email follow-up process introduces Eastspring and its overall stewardship approach - including its alignment with ICGN principles - before delivering targeted questions.
+In planning for engagement, Eastspring seeks to directly communicate with target companies using the process summarised in the diagram above.
+The written letter and email follow-up process introduces Eastspring and its overall stewardship approach-including its alignment with ICGN principles-before delivering targeted questions.

 A process is in place to monitor and report progress to the asset owner (Prudential) and other stakeholders.
 Continuous engagement allows for incremental improvements and achievement of milestones at portfolio companies to be recognised, as well as escalation and intervention for relevant businesses.
-The 'Eastspring's engagement on climate change and decarbonisation' box provides further detail on the milestones used.
+The 'Eastspring's engagement on climate change and decarbonisation' box below provides further detail on the milestones used.

-Eastspring monitors and reports on the engagement progress with each target company, based on five levels, as set out in the 'Eastspring's engagement on climate change and decarbonisation' box on page 64.
+Eastspring monitors and reports on the engagement progress with each target company, based on five levels, as set out in the 'Eastspring's engagement on climate change and decarbonisation' box below.

 Eastspring strives to engage each company until it has satisfactorily resolved the relevant outstanding sustainability issue.
 This is likely to be a multi-year process, where Eastspring continues to engage until satisfied the issue is resolved.
 Judgment is applied to all engagements, and the strategy for escalation will be determined on a case-by-case basis.
 Escalatory actions can vary, including divestment as a last resort.
-More information can be found in Eastspring's Responsible Investment Policy, available here.
+More information can be found in Eastspring's Responsible Investment Policy, available here: www.eastspring.com/docs/librariesprovider2/responsible-investments/ri-policy-brochure-4-jan-2023.pdf

-Throughout this process, the sustainability team integrates research insights - from both Eastspring investment professionals and third-party platforms- to inform its ongoing engagements.
+Throughout this process, the sustainability team integrates research insights - from both Eastspring investment professionals and third-party platforms - to inform its ongoing engagements.